 Find crafters, homemade Michigan products like soaps, lotions and honey.
 Pick up your fresh produce, and be sure to check out the Chefs at the Market, who visit one Thursday a month and share a recipe they made with items from the market’s booths.
 Spring is in full swing with flower vendors aplenty – and as fall comes around, goodies like mums and pumpkins.
-A fun activity for kids is to find Mr. Potato Head hidden at the market.
-Earn a piece of candy if you find his hiding spot!
+Special hours for seniors and those with health concerns 8-9 a.m.

 - Address: 18445 Scarsdale St. (in the parking lot of the Rosedale Park Community House), Detroit